1 - Getting Started

 • Remote Groups: Remote groups are synchronized from external ID-provider (LDAPS and Azure).
 These groups list remote users in a read-only mode.

 • Singleton Groups: These are system-generated groups that are automatically created when a user is either created (for local) or registered (for LDAPS and Azure).
 Each Singleton Group contains only the individual user for whom it was created.
 Singleton Groups are read-only, meaning additional users cannot be added to them, nor can the user be removed from their Singleton Group.
+A Singleton Group is a special case of a Local Group.

 Creating a Group